itzahs/SSL-for-RS/README.md

 # Semi-Supervised Learning for Remote Sensing Scene Classification (SSL-for-RS)

 Welcome to the GitHub repository for our study on Deep Semi-Supervised Learning (DSSL) applied to Remote Sensing Scene Classification.
+This repository contains configuration files for reproducibility and a comprehensive implementation split across four Colab notebooks.
-This repository contains configuration files, and experimental results showcasing the effectiveness of DSSL methods in enhancing classification accuracy using limited labeled examples.
+These notebooks cover data and software acquisition, model training, accuracy evaluation, and inference, showcasing the effectiveness of DSSL with limited labeled data.

 ## Overview